 Root Canal Treatment in Hampton and Fairfield VIC

 Many patients have a look of dread when root canal treatment is mentioned because the procedure has an unfair reputation for being painful.
-Root canals, however, are one of the treatments that we offer that has many benefits.
+Root canals, however, have several benefits, including restoring the health of an infected tooth and relieving pain.

-Because it saves your natural tooth, root canal therapy is often considered the most conservative option.
-Alternatively, an extraction and replacing the missing tooth could take longer and result in costlier treatment.
+Because root canal therapy saves your natural tooth, it is often considered the most conservative option.
+Alternatively, an extraction and replacing the missing tooth with a prosthetic could take longer and result in costlier treatment.
+Whenever possible, we want you to keep your natural teeth.

 Symptoms and risk factors of internally damaged teeth may include: